 MUCS 324.
 Art Song Literature.
 Definition and development of the lied, melodie, lirica da camera, and British and American art song to the present time; discussions of the form as it relates to Spanish, Scandinavian, and Slavic contributions.
 Alternate years; offered fall in odd years.
 (2)

 MUCS 336.
 Music of Oceania and Indonesia.
 An overview of musical practice, values and perspectives found throughout Oceania and Indonesia.
 Alternate years; offered spring in odd years.
-Diversity designation.(2)
+Legacy diversity designation.(2)

 MUCS 355.
 American Music.
 An historical overview of the major musical genres, styles, and performers of music of the United States; focuses on concert music, folk music, popular music, jazz, and other forms of social music in the United States.
 Alternate years; offered spring in odd years.
 (2)